Installation and Configuration

-This chapter describes the installation and initial configuration for high availability.
+This chapter describes the installation and configuration for high availability.

 Installation